News - Rooms for Hire

 Ophelia was launched on Friday 9 August 2013 by the Minister for Health: David Davis.
 Staff from Bass Coast Community Health attended the launch and was given the opportunity to show case their involvement in the project.

 San Remo Men's Shack!

-The Shack is part of the Mens Shed Program that is a movement across Australia providing paticular support to men's health and wellness in a familar environment.
-For more information please Ph: 5671 9200 ask to speak with the Men's Shed Coordinator.
+The Shack is part of the Mens Shed Program that is a movement across Australia providing particular support to men's health and wellness in a familiar environment.
+For more information please phone the Men's Shed Coordinator (03)5671 9200.

 - Ease the transition of men from full-time employment to other activities in retirement;